 Visit the Museo de Arte Fundación Ortiz-Guardián

-This is the best museum in León Nicaragua.
+This is the best museum in León.
 In fact, some would say it is the best museum of contemporary art in Central America.
 There are pieces of famous Cuban, Peruvian and other Latin American artists.
 You will be able to spot several Picassos, Rubens, Chagalls, Boteros and Diego Riveras.

 The museum is located in two beautiful colonial buildings a couple of blocks away from the main square.
 They have lovely patios and fountains.